sorayutmild/Unsupervised-Thai-Document-Clustering-with-Sanook-news/README.md

 # Unsupervised-Thai-Document-Clustering-with-Sanook-news
-TL;DR: This work creates an unsupervised model to clustering Thai news into 10 categories.
+**TL;DR** This work creates an unsupervised model to clustering Thai news into 10 categories.
 Using TD-IDF, SimCSE-WangchanBERTa with weighted by number of named entities as a vector representation, and using k-means as an clustering model.

 ## Problem statement
 Create unsupervised model to clustering sanook news 10 categories.